infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 supports.
 The default weight function is ``w(\tau) = 1`` for any ``\tau``, which can be overwritten by the keyword argument `weight_function`.
-The `weight_function` should take a function that returns a number for any value that is well defined for the integrated infinite parameter.
+The `weight_function` should take a function that returns a number for any value that is well-defined for the integrated infinite parameter.
 The data type is [`DiscreteMeasureData`](@ref), which is a subtype of the abstract data type [`AbstractMeasureData`](@ref).